FranciszekFraszczyk/franciszekfraszczyk.github.io/content/projects/fireman-robot/index.md

 #### 1. Trapezoidal Four-Bar Climbing Linkage

 <div style="text-align: justify;">
 To scale the ladder under strict spatial constraints, the robot required a mechanism capable of turning local cylinder extensions into vertical steps.
-Because the physical ladder rungs were pitched 52mm apart and the pneumatic piston’s absolute stroke length was limited to 50mm, a direct linear lift was impossible.
-To resolve this 2mm shortfall, a custom four-bar trapezoidal linkage system was designed
+Because the physical ladder rungs were pitched <code>52mm</code> apart and the pneumatic piston’s absolute stroke length was limited to <code>50mm</code>, a direct linear lift was impossible.
+To resolve this 2mm shortfall, a custom four-bar trapezoidal linkage system was designed.
 </div>

 <div style="text-align: center; margin: 20px 0;">